adnaan-tariq/CareGenix/description.md

 ## Acknowledgements
 - Built with inspiration from the open-source GenAI, n8n, and agent orchestration communities.
 - Special thanks to hackathon mentors, contributors, and testers.

+---

+For more details, see the project README and code documentation.